-FLPC and GFN selected 14 countries to include in The Global Food Donation Policy Atlas over the course of two years.
-Year one countries include: Argentina, Canada, India, Mexico, and the United States.
-Year two countries include: Chile, Colombia, Costa Rica, Dominican Republic, Guatemala, Peru, Singapore, South Africa, and the United Kingdom.
+FLPC and GFN selected countries to include in The Global Food Donation Policy Atlas over the course of the multiyear project.
 All countries selected are from GFN member or affiliate countries and demonstrate a heightened need for legal support in the area of food donation paired with a readiness for policy change.

 Connections with in-country food banks and food recovery organizations